-It wasn’t too long ago that portable audio meant blurry playback on a Walkman, and portable movies were, of course, completely unthinkable.
+It wasn’t too long ago that portable/ mobile audio meant blurry playback on a Walkman, and portable movies were, of course, completely unthinkable.
 Yet today we consume portable audio in all kinds of environments and for a range of different purposes— for music, games, audiobooks, GPS systems, audio assistants like Siri… the list goes on.
 And it's all delivered in the convenient package of a smartphone.
 For the longest time portable audio also necessitated the use of headphones, and this is still very much the case.
 The tiny speakers in smartphones, while significantly better than ten years ago, can only do so much.
 Sure, advanced signal processing has enabled improvements in output level and sound quality over the past few years, but watching a movie on a smartphone without headphones remains a less than massive audio experience.
 What’s the problem?

 Let’s take a look at the current state of things.

 The industry has already made a couple of attempts to manufacture phones intended for audio-minded people.
 I remember having a Nokia phone with stereo speakers somewhere back around 2005 and, sure enough, it had two speakers.
 But no one would call it stereo.
 Today, we see phones with two speakers from time to time, and the speaker units themselves are vastly improved compared to my old Nokia phone, but they are still too closely spaced to give any kind of stereo feeling.
 The speakers in such phones are rarely identical for space and/or cost reasons, and their mounting may be asymmetrical as well.
 It is not uncommon to have one speaker aimed along the normal of the screen and a second one aimed perpendicular to it—not an ideal situation from an audio perspective.
 On the other hand, it seems highly unlikely that someone would want a smartphone large enough to fit a pair of speakers that are spaced far enough apart to achieve good stereo imaging.